 An ungriddedTableDef contains points that are not in an orthogonal grid pattern; thus, the independent variable coordinates are specified for each dependent variable value.
-This table definition may be specified separately from the actual function declaration; if so, it requires an internal utID identifier attribute so that it may be used by multiple functions.
+This table definition may be specified separately from the actual function declaration.

 DAVEfunc functionDefn

 description provenance provenanceRef uncertainty dataPoint